nmingosrox/buxxel-flask-app/README.md

 # Buxxel Marketplace

 Buxxel is a web application that functions as a simple marketplace.
 Users can sign up, log in, post items (listings) for sale, and browse items posted by others.
-It uses [ImageKit.io](https://imagekit.io/) for optimized media hosting, features a client-side shopping cart, and a user dashboard for managing personal listings.
+It uses [Uploadcare](https://uploadcare.com/) for its file handling and CDN, features a client-side shopping cart, and a user dashboard for managing personal listings.

 The application is built with a Python Flask backend and a dynamic frontend using JavaScript (with jQuery) and Bootstrap.
-It uses [Supabase](https://supabase.com/) as its all-in-one backend-as-a-service for database, authentication, and file storage.
+It uses [Supabase](https://supabase.com/) as its all-in-one backend-as-a-service for database and authentication.

 **For a complete breakdown of the project architecture, API endpoints, and code logic, please see the [Developer Documentation](developer_docs.html).**